Vegan Hiking Snacks: Ideas From Registered Dietitians

 There are so many combos when it comes to sandwiches.
 What’s your favorite?

-Still stumped about what to bring?
-Or perhaps you periodically go for hikes that last days, go mountain hiking – etc.
+Remember, if you have questions, or go for hikes that last days, go mountain hiking – etc – chat with a Registered Dietitian!

 Some hikers might need extra amounts of calories, protein, fat, and/or electrolytes, like sodium depending on hiking intensity, the amount of weight you carry, and much more.